Starfish-develop/Starfish/README.md

     sample steps that are consumed or something else.
 A general Gibbs sampler that will alternate between all of them

+Clear out cov.h definitions so that setup.py works with default build flags Revert sysconfig

+Testing:
+for some reason, running all of the tests in ``test_spectrum.py`` at once will fail for ModelSpectrum, but if I run just ModelSpectrum individually then everything is fine.

 THEN